ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab3.md

 3. The "admin" shown on the bar is the user name logged into the Web GUI.
 When you click the drop down arrow here, you get the option to logout.
 The circled question mark is the help menu.
-Clicking the drop down arrow here gives you options to get to the Knowledge Center, the Support Portal, or to generate an error report that contains configuration information, trace snippets, etc. for the 'system' level processes on the box.
+Clicking the drop down arrow here gives you options to get to IBM Documentation for the MQ Appliance, the Support Portal, or to generate an error report that contains configuration information, trace snippets, etc. for the 'system' level processes on the box.